decentralized-identity/didcomm.org/gossyp/README.md

 Although gossyp can be applied to many state synchronization problems, it will be easiest to describe it in a concrete scenario.
 Let's imagine using gossyp to run a casual group chat in which Alice, Bob, and Carol (three business partners) each play the role of `peer`.

 The goal of each [instance](https://github.com/dhh1128/didcomm-terms/wiki/protocol-instance) of gossyp is to give all `peers` a shared view of something called the **transcript**.
 Gossyp defines this concept loosely, allowing different situations to imagine transcripts with different details.
-However, it requires that transcripts evolve through a series of discrete **events** in an [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) paradigm.
+However, it requires that all transcripts evolve through a series of discrete **events** in an [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) paradigm.

 In this case, we'll say that *transcript* is the text of the 3-party chat among Alice, Bob, and Carol. *Events* will be individual posts.
 Gossyp will help each party stay up-to-date on what has been said by the others, even if connectivity between the parties comes and goes.